Jobs

 Do you enjoy therapeutic play?
 Ever built an obstacle course across a desert… in a school hall?
 Or served tea to a pirate on a secret island?
 Imagination is a powerful tool – and in children’s occupational therapy, it can change lives.
 If you’re passionate about enabling children and young people to develop independence in self-care, education, and play, this could be the creative and rewarding role you’ve been looking for.

-We have an exciting opportunity for an enthusiastic and motivated Band 5 Occupational Therapist to join our innovative, community-based Children’s Occupational Therapy team.
+We have an exciting opportunity for two enthusiastic and motivated Band 5 Occupational Therapist's to join our innovative, community-based Children’s Occupational Therapy team.
 You’ll work with children and young people school aged-leaving age across Buckinghamshire, in settings schools and occasionally at home.

-Our service is varied and dynamic – you’ll have the chance to develop specialist skills in areas such as Autism Spectrum Disorder (ASD), Sensory Integration (SI), equipment provision, and more.
+Our service is varied and dynamic – you’ll have the chance to develop specialist skills in areas such as Autism Spectrum Disorder (ASD), Sensory processing difference, equipment provision, and more.
 We work closely with social care occupational therapists, collaborating on joint assessments and home adaptations.

 Main duties of the job